fcamblor/advent-of-code-slack-bot/README.md

 Don't be afraid by the long guidelines, I tried to be as detailed as possible.

-Overall, it should take you up to 10min to setup everything.
+Overall, it should take you up to ~1h to setup everything the first time (and ~10-20min every year to get back to the context and update different project properties).

 ### Installation pre-requisites